Table of Contents

 Sometimes a skin-muscle flap technique is used to treat the herniated fat.
 Again, if the lower eyelid has poor support, a canthoplasty or canthopexy may be required.

-If you would like more information about Blepharopplasty surgeon Dr. Wallach and his success with New York City Eyelid procedures, we hope that you will not hesitate to contact our Manhattan offices at (212) 257-3263 or by mail at 1049 5th Avenue, Suite 2D in New York, NY 10028; or using our contact form to request additional details.
-For answers to general questions, visit our FAQ page.
-Also visit the patient gallery for before and after examples.
+If you would like more information about blepharoplasty surgeon Dr. Steven Wallach and his success with New York City eyelid procedures, don’t hesitate to contact our Manhattan offices at (212) 257-3263 or by filling out our online contact form to schedule your consultation about cosmetic eyelid surgery.